sebastianspicker/phyphox-arduino-classroom-kit/docs/ASTRONOMY_EXPERIMENTS_COMPANION.md

 This page keeps the current astronomy_experiments_companion guidance concise after earlier rough notes.

 ## Usage
-- Merged scattered string guidance into the docs.
+- Merged scattered build guidance into the docs.

 - Earlier scratch notes were compressed into the current guidance.